katerinarutova/exercise/docs.md

 The toothbrush requires [need info here].
 Something else?

-The toothbrush can speak seven different languages.
+The toothbrush can speak six different languages.